the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Ensure the Fast-forward link uses the correct, customizable color as other links.
 [TEC-3962]
 * Tweak - Include Custom Tables Migration in the Support System Information array.
 [ECP-1316]
 * Fix - Normalize, reformat and rebuild Event date-related meta to fix a number of migration preview failures [ECP-1304]
+* Language - 5 new strings added, 162 updated, 0 fuzzied, and 0 obsoleted

 = [6.0.0.1] 2022-09-07 =